 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/ expenditure) until then.
+This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
 Deferred outflows of resources are recorded for amounts related to the District's defined benefit pension plans which are to be amortized and recognized as revenue/expense in future periods.

 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-Deferred inflows of resources include property taxes earned but levied for a subsequent period and certain amounts related to the District's defined benefit pension plans which are to be amortized and recognized as revenue/expense in future periods.
+Deferred inflows of resources include property taxes earned but levied for a subsequent period, lease revenue and EMS revenue not collected within the period of availability, and certain amounts related to the District's defined benefit pension plans which are to be amortized and recognized as revenue/expense in future periods.